wp-plugins/weptile-image-slider-widget/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WQ5TC9J9UWALN
 Tags: image, slider, widget, slideshow, nivo, sidebar, rotator, responsive Requires at least: 3.3
-Tested up to: 3.5.1
+Tested up to: 3.9.1
-Stable tag: 1.0.5
+Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily create responsive & lightweight image slider (rotator) widgets in your sidebars.
+Easily create responsive & lightweight image slider (rotator) widgets in any sidebar, post or page.

 == Description ==

-Weptile Image Slider Widget is a responsive, easy, lightweight image slider widget plugin.
-Integrates nivo slider script without any conflicts.
+Weptile Image Slider Widget is a responsive, easy, lightweight image slider widget plugin integrating nivo slider script to any sidebar, post or page without any conflicts.

 You can add images to rotate in any sidebar.
 Arrange image order with drag & drop.
 You can also add links to each image.